-Dividend income

-When representing a return on such equity investments, dividend income is recognised in profit or loss when the Company's right to receive payments is established vi.
+Dividend income Dividend income is recognised in profit or loss when the Company's right to receive payments is established vi.
 Impairment

 Credit loss allowance is measured on each reporting date according to a three-stage expected credit loss impairment model.
-Changes in the required credit loss allowance are recorded in profit or loss for the period at each reporting date.
+Changes in the required ECL are recorded in profit or loss for the period at each reporting date.

-Expected credit losses (ECL) are established for all financial assets, except for financial assets classified or designated as FVPL and equity securities designated as FVOCI, which are not subject to impairment assessment.
-Financial assets subject to impairment assessment include loans and advances, debt securities, promissory notes and other assets.
-Loans, promissory notes and debt securities carried at amortised cost are presented net of ECL on the statement of financial position.
-ECL on debt securities measured at FVOCI is recognised in profit or loss with a corresponding entry in OCI.
+ECL are established for all financial assets, except for financial assets classified or designated as FVPL and equity securities designated as FVTOCI, which are not subject to impairment assessment.
+Financial assets subject to impairment assessment include loans and other receivables, debt securities, reverse repurchase agreements and promissory notes.
+Loans and other receivables, promissory notes and debt securities carried at amortised cost are presented net of ECL on the statement of financial position.

-The Group assesses on a forward looking basis the ECL associated with its financial assets classified at amortised cost and FVOCI.
+The Group assesses on a forward looking basis the ECL associated with its financial assets classified at amortised cost.
 The estimation of credit exposure for risk management purposes requires the use of complex models, as the exposure varies with changes in market conditions, expected cash flows and the passage of time.
 The assessment of credit risk of a portfolio of assets entails further estimations as to the likelihood of defaults occurring, of the associated loss ratios and of defaults correlations between counterparties.
 The Group measures risk using Probability of Default (PD), Exposure at Default (EAD) and Loss Given Default (LGD).